-Each safari tent is positioned so that it cannot be seen by guests in another tent.
+Each safari tent is carefully positioned so that it cannot be seen by guests in another tent.
 The tents are big (with over 75 sqm of floor space) and have a raw, earthy feeling and have these stunning features:

 - old recycled barn floorboards and an elevated deck

-- hand carved stone basins,
+- hand hewn stone basins,

 - a cozy roaring wood fire,